AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

 Q1.
 What happens if `g` is not in scope?

-1. The code gives an error.
+1. The code gives an error (`g` is not in scope).
+We can't write record-manipulating functions unless there is at least one records in scope with that field name (`g` in this case).

 This is where dot-notation (or another syntactic form marking a field name) is better: `f x = x.g + 1` can work even if `g` is not in scope.
 Observe that something similar happens with implicit parameters: `f y = y + ?x` works even if `x` is not in scope, and introduces a new constraint `(?x :: Int)`.

 Q2.
 What if we add `data T = MkT { g :: Char }`?